 Me: Hot-Pink Breakfast Smoothie, 400-500 calories, 9-10% protein

-[Note: I’ve been adding a little kefir, and a tablespoon of hemp protein to increase the protein by several grams.
+[Note: I’ve been adding a little kefir, and a tablespoon of plant-based protein to increase the protein by several grams.
 That’s not because I think I need more protein, because I don’t (see Myth 1, part 2).
-It’s because other people think THEY do, so I’ve been trying out uses for hemp protein for my readers, which is so much better than whey or soy protein powders.
-Hempseed is a great way to get more protein!]
+It’s because other people think THEY do, so I’ve been trying out uses for pea and hemp protein for my readers, which is so much better than whey or soy protein powders.]

 Weekends: whole-grain waffles, pancakes, German pancakes, etc. (lots of recipes in Step 10, coming up towards the end of the year for 12 Steps to Whole Foods subscribers)